hantsy/spring6-sandbox/docs/boot-http-service.md

 ###  Shared Module

-The shared module just contains some simple POJO that works as the contract between servers and clients, and does not include any business-related implementations.
+The shared module serves as the foundation for communication between the client and server.
+It contains simple POJOs that define the API contract but does not include any business logic or implementation details.

+### Defining the PostApi Interface

-The `PostApi` is a pure Java interace, that contain the same codes we did in the [Declarative HTTP Client](./docs/declarative-http-client.md).
+The `PostApi` is a pure Java interface that follows the same structure as the one introduced in the Declarative HTTP Client.
+It defines RESTful operations for managing posts, ensuring consistency between the client and server.

 ```java
 @HttpExchange(url = "/posts")